Skip to Main Content

 The Henri Gaidoz Collection--Description and Provenance

-The collection consists of 6,785 items collected and organized by Henri Gaidoz.
+The Henri Gaidoz collection consists of 6,785 items collected and organized by Henri Gaidoz.
 Most are previously published works (pamphlets, booklets, offprints, and extracts from journals), while a few (notes, correspondence) are unpublished Most of the collection dates from the mid 19th to early 20th centuries, but a few (24 items in all) date from the 16th to 18th centuries.
-140 publications in the collection are dated between 1933-1968, i.e. after Gaidoz’ death; these were presumably added by Gerchel or by previous owners.

 The collection is organized according to the subject classifications devised by Gaidoz.
-He filed materials in pamphlet boxes by subject, and we have preserved that system while replacing the original boxes with archival-quality enclosures.
+He filed materials in pamphlet boxes by subject, and we preserved that system while replacing the original boxes with archival-quality enclosures.
 Gaidoz’ classification scheme divided items into 206 boxes from Box 1 (“Folklore of the Human Body”) to Box 206 (“Education—History”).
-A few subjects are represented by more than one box.
+A few subjects were represented by more than one box.